 Aquarden essentially concentrates PFAS from the raw wastewater into a much smaller waste fraction, which in turn greatly lowers operational costs by many orders of magnitude during the PFAS destruction process with SCWO.
 After SCWO, no toxic byproducts are produced.
 The PFAS is completely broken down to water, nitrogen, and carbon dioxide, and is effectively eliminated from the environment.

 Removal of PFAS from a Swedish airfield

-In short, this is what we do with PFAS-contaminated water:
+In short, this is how we treated the PFAS-contaminated water:

 - PFAS is adsorbed to activated carbon.

-- Activated carbon is then “washed” for a period of time with a methanol/ethanol solution to produce a PFAS-concentrate.
+- Activated carbon is then “washed” with a methanol/ethanol solution to produce a PFAS-concentrate.